 We deliver a comprehensive, robust, and challenging academic curriculum from Early Years (Kindergarten) to Grade 12 (High School).
 Our focus is on the development and application of skills and knowledge that our learners need to thrive in the increasingly disrupted and unpredictable future.
 Learning at VERSO is interdisciplinary, project-based, and personalized.

 These are the main curricular domains of study covered by the New York State Learning Standards:

 Design Thinking is a mindset that we want our learners and Learning Designers to develop and practice at VERSO.
 Inspired by the work of IDEO, the world’s leading design and innovation company and their human-centered approach to design-thinking, we have developed our own simple framework.
-As a school with a progressive curriculum driven by design, this framework will guide us in our actions and behaviors.
+As a school with a progressive US curriculum driven by design, this framework will guide us in our actions and behaviors.

 Studies have shown that Design Thinking increases student engagement and achievement.
 This process empowers students to take ownership over their learning and they are able to make meaningful connections to what they learn in the classroom and how it relates to their lives.
 Design Thinking encourages creative solution-based thinking, a highly valuable and sought after skill that the students can confidently apply to any personal or professional path they choose.